ibm-garage-ref-storefront/customer-ms-openliberty/README.md

 ### APIs

-The Orders Microservice REST API is OAuth 2.0 protected.
+The Customer Microservice REST API is OAuth 2.0 protected.
 These APIs identifies and validates the caller using signed JWT tokens.

 * `GET /micro/customer`